The Mean-Field Dynamics of Transformers: Clustering in attention dynamics.

 \subsection{A global clustering theorem.}

 We now recall a general result guaranteeing convergence of the dynamics~\eqref{eq:SA} to a clustered state for all temperatures $\beta\ge 0$ and all ambient dimensions $d\ge3$.
 The result originates in the study of synchronization on spheres, a line of work initiated by~\cite{markdahl2017almost} and recently refined in~\cite{criscitiello2024synchronization}.
-It asserts that for a large class of smooth interaction laws depending only on pairwise inner products, the only asymptotically stable equilibria correspond to complete synchronization.
+It asserts that for a large class of smooth interaction laws depending only on pairwise inner products, the only asymptotically stable equilibria correspond to all particles being clustered in a single location (complete synchronization).